dartraiden/NVIDIA-patcher/README.md

 [Click here](https://mysku.club/blog/taobao/70663.html) if you need Russian translation.

 1. Download patched files from [releases](https://github.com/dartraiden/NVIDIA-patcher/releases).

+**Attention: Do not use NVENC- prefixed package if your mining card does not have hardware NVENC support.
+In this case driver will cause problems (crashes) in applications using NVENC.**

 2. Download the official driver package from the NVIDIA website.
 3. Download [Display Driver Uninstaller](https://www.wagnardsoft.com/display-driver-uninstaller-ddu-) (DDU).
 4. Unpack the official driver package with 7-Zip / WinRAR / etc.